Skip to content

 The Telegram-based setup I deploy for contractors is purpose-built for this: no monthly subscription, no CRM you have to babysit, no bot pretending to be you.
 It follows up on open estimates, collects what it needs, and taps you on the shoulder when the lead is worth closing.

 If you want to see how that works in a home service business context, the Telegram bot for home service shops page walks through a real deployment.
-Or if you’re ready to talk about your estimate volume and what a setup would look like, reach out directly.
+Or if you’re ready to talk about your estimate volume and what a setup would look like, book a free audit and I’ll map your follow-up gap directly.

 The estimate you sent last week might not be dead yet.
 You just need something to go check.